-Cell Phones—may not be used in the State House for calls or text messaging
+Cell Phones—May not be used on the floor of House or Senate

 Ipod or Headphone Type radios---may not be used in the State House

 Lap Top Computers—May be used for research or legislative type work.
-The State House is wireless available.
+The State House has wireless available.
 Participants may use them during the weekend.
-Participants bring laptops at their own risk.
+Participants bring laptops, or tablets at their own risk.

 The YMCA Youth in Government